Blueshift has a proven track-record of addressing the three essential strands of sustainability: people, profit and planet.

 Geert worked for 10+ years in both the corporate industry and humanitarian aid sector as management consultant and project director before joining AISTS as Head of Projects.In this role, he was responsible for a range of applied research and consulting projects, working closely with the IOC, many international sport federations, Olympic Games Organising Committees, and professional sport leagues.
 Geert also managed the AISTS Sustainable Sport and Events Centre, whose goal is to provide event organisers and cities with practical and comprehensive resources on sports event sustainability.
 His work with the Sustainable Sport & Events Centre was awarded the UIM International Environment Award in 2018.

-He currently works as independent consultant and was earlier this month appointed CEO of Sport and Sustainability International (SandSI).
-SandSI works with the global sport industry to advocate and accelerate sustainability in and through sport.
+He currently works as independent consultant and CEO of Sport and Sustainability International (SandSI).
+SandSI works with the global sport industry to accelerate sustainability in and through sport.

 His latest publication was entitled PyeongChang 2018 Hospitality Houses; best practices within the context of the UN Sustainable Development Goals.